-The tower that you see as you approach the building is intended to be a “beacon” drawing people to the Church, and to a relationship with the Lord.
+The tower that you see as you approach the building is intended to be a “beacon” drawing people to the Church, and to a relationship with our Lord.
 The gathering area (narthex) was planned to be large enough to accommodate the many activities that happen both before and after Mass.

 The church proper (nave) seats 980 people.
 The weekday chapel serves as a prayer space for small groups as well as overflow seating at Christmas and Easter.
 Along with the office area, the multi-purpose room, meeting rooms, and classrooms, we have a building that is intended to house the many meetings, classes, and activities of a growing parish.

 On April 1, 2011, the former church facility at 800 SW State Route 150 was purchased by Heart of Life Church.

 Current pastor Fr.
 Michael Clary joined the parish in July, 2011.
 Under Fr.
 Clary's leadership, Holy Spirit Parish continunes to flourish and grow in size.
 The parish currently has about 1,700 familes.